 Keep it Clean

 Ensure you keep the fresh tattoo out of the bathtub for a few days.
 Wash the tattoo mostly in the sink and the area around it with warm soapy water.
-Use an antibacterial soap that is vital in killing any present germs on the skin.
+Use antibacterial soaps for tattooing that are vital in killing any present germs on the skin.
 Also, make sure you avoid using harsh chemicals that can irritate your skin.

 As you wash your tattoo, ensure you are gentle and avoid scrubbing the area.
 After you are done, make sure you dry the area with a clean towel and then leave the area uncovered